h2oai/h2o-3/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md

 - **Learn_rate**: Specify the learning rate.
 The range is 0.0 to 1.0.

 - **Distribution**: Select the loss function.
-The options are auto, bernoulli, multinomial, gaussian, poisson, gamma, or tweedie.
+The options are auto, bernoulli, multinomial, gaussian, poisson, or tweedie.

 - **Score\_each\_iteration**: (Optional) Check this checkbox to score during each iteration of the model training.